Item has been added

 Proper drainage is essential for plant health.
 Install the drainage channeling system according to the instructions.
 This helps to prevent waterlogging and ensures that your plants receive the right amount of moisture.

-Fill your raised garden bed with a mix of good-quality soil and compost.
+Fill your raised garden bed with a good-quality premium potting mix, not garden soil (which compacts and drains poorly in a container).
 Aim for a mix that’s rich in nutrients and well-draining.
-Fill the bed to the top, as the soil will settle over time.
+Fill the bed to the top, as the mix will settle over time.

 Beginner Gardening Tips